quarto-dev/quarto-actions/examples/README.md

 * My project uses git lfs storage; how should I adapt the action?

-  If your project uses git lfs storage, you must opt-in to git lfs during `checkout` step.
+  If your project uses git lfs storage, you must opt-in to git lfs during the `checkout` step.

   ```yaml
         - name: Check out repository